Gardner Ale House Beers

 Nitro Naked Stout (Same as Naked Stout): The above Naked Stout, but less carbonated and has Nitrogen added to produce that familiar, thick, foamy head traditional in Irish Stouts.

 Chocolate Porter (5.7% alc./vol. 38 IBU Silver Medal – 2011 Great International Beer Festival): Our Chocolate Porter get its very malty profile from an abundance of crystallized malts.
 Its chocolaty and nutty notes result from these Barley malts, Oat malt and a healthy dose of a very dark, roasted malt known as Chocolate.
 The overall effect of these ingredients gives a full and malty flavored drink with roasty and chocolate notes that are not due to any addition of actual chocolate or cocoa.
 There is no chocolate in our Chocolate Porter!

-*Cask Conditioned: Sometimes we fill a firkin (a small keg) with a special recipe based on one of our current beers.
+*Cask Conditioned: We fill a firkin (a small keg) with a special recipe based on one of our current beers.
 It is usually a hopped up or fruited up version that has inspired Dave (the brewer) and me (Rick) to put out there as something special.
 Lately, We have done some beer blends too.
 We have temporarily abandoned the cask conditioned beers until we can find a better way to serve them.
 Sign up for our newsletter to find the latest on this. www.gardnerale.com